 Singer, songwriter, multi-instrumentalist, composer, producer, film-maker and social activist – Tim Arnold is a maverick artist whose work stretches the boundaries of the imagination and defies genre and category.
 In recognition of Tim’s constant change of musical direction, Iggy Pop noted in an interview with NME how Tim’s music reminded him of David Bowie.
 Tim scored the soundtrack for Iggy’s latest film, Blood Orange, which featured the theme song, “Money Kills Love.”
-The latest video single, ‘What Love Would Want’ was inspired by the United Nations’ ‘He For She’ campaign for gender equality – and has sparked a movement for social and human rights in Europe and North America.
+Tim’s single video project, ‘What Love Would Want’ was inspired by the United Nations’ ‘He For She’ campaign for gender equality – and has sparked a movement for social and human rights in Europe and North America.

 “an animated and fascinating front-man…” ☆☆☆☆ CLASSIC ROCK MAGAZINE

 “Tim’s haunting and compelling, it’ll be fascinating to hear what he does next.”
 NME

 “Possessing a beautiful voice and if you’re looking for references then try Muse, Radiohead, Jeff Buckley and The Beatles” ☆☆☆ ROCKSOUND MAGAZINE